 After inspecting your damage and identifying the causes, we will prepare a written proposal that outlines all work to be done.
 All work will be done by our insured and certified technicians, quickly and with minimal disruption.

 At the completion of the work, we will send you a written, transferable warranty.

 Whether your foundation is plagued by settlement, tilting, bowing, bulging, severe cracks or disintegration, Foundation Systems of Michigan has affordable solutions to help you solve your foundation problems permanently while significantly increasing the value of your home.

 When it comes to making sure your home has a solid foundation, Foundation Systems of Michigan uses only quality, proven products to get the job done.
-The Foundation Supportworks, Inc. (FSI) products that we use are manufactured in accordance with strict industry standards and have been field tested by more than 100 of the top structural repair contractors in our North American network.
-Foundation Supportworks is the only manufacturer that maintains an in-house staff of both structural and geotechnical engineers.
+The Supportworks, Inc. products that we use are manufactured in accordance with strict industry standards and have been field tested by more than 100 of the top structural repair contractors in our North American network.
+Supportworks is the only manufacturer that maintains an in-house staff of both structural and geotechnical engineers.

 When you schedule a free on-site inspection and consultation, our foundation specialists will come out and explain what caused your problem and which options are best for repairing it.
 To schedule your free structural repair quote, call or e-mail us today!

 We're proud to serve Ann Arbor, Saginaw, Traverse City, Midland, Flint, Waterford, Bloomfield Hills, Taylor, Petoskey, Troy, Sterling Heights, and the surrounding areas.